tamarakaufler/word-frequency-counter/README.md

 ## Usage
 go run main.com -file=$file_path -workers=$no_of_gouroutines

+docker run --name=wordcounter --rm -v $PWD:/data quay.io/tamarakaufler/wordcounter:v1alpha1 --file=/data/some_file.txt --workers=4

+  where some_file.txt is a file in the directory from which the docker command is run.

 where
   - file ...... absolute or relative path of the file to be processed
   - workers ... number of workers processing the file content